cabezon666/R_Final_Exercise/README.md

 # Motor Trend Car Road Tests

 ## Description
 The data was extracted from the 1974 *Motor Trend* US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).
+This model is the test of the first module of R Programming Language.
+This data I just plot it from one dataset to be plotted in a simple way.
+I tried to do an structure that doesnt work, so I put everything in one file "app.R".

 ## Usage
 ```r